 Events causing this situation were economic or natural.
 Consider the usual circumstances contributing to a town’s desertion:

 Sometimes a ghost town may still have inhabitants.
 The town’s population has dwindled drastically from its heyday.
 So the term “ghost town” is applied there, as a comparison.
 Occasionally people refer to Tombstone Arizona as a ghost town!
 I’m not sure why?!
-Except for that definition I just mentioned.
-We live here, after all!
+Except for that definition just mentioned.
+We know many people who have been living here, (as well as us!) after all!

-But there are many ghost towns throughout the West, and nearby to Tombstone Arizona.
+But there are many ghost towns throughout the West, and nearby to Tombstone AZ.
 We’ve traveled to quite a few, especially in the Southeastern Arizona area.
 We’ll suggest visits to those here.

 If you’re traveling through Arizona, many places have old ruins of former towns to visit.
 These storied places are great stops for you.
-We’ll start with those closest to our home in Tombstone - the ones we know best!
+We’ll start with those closest to Tombstone Arizona – the ones we know best!

 When it was a living town about 400 people were there.
 First built in 1879 as a support town for Millville’s stamp mill across the river.
 It met its demise by 1888 when Tombstone’s mines were flooding.1

 The first settlement in this area was in the 1700s.
-Native Americans living there called it Santa Cruz.
-It had been deserted when it was built in 1882 as a railroad and stagecoach terminal town.
+Native Americans living nearby called it Santa Cruz.
+It had been deserted when Fairbank was built in 1882 as a railroad and stagecoach terminal town.
 Approximately 100 people lived there.1

-The old school-house serves as the visitor center.
+The old school-house serves as the visitor center now.
 Some buildings are still closed, as the reconstruction continues.
 A short, nice trail leads to the ruins of the railway station.